jamestgreen/2015_Social-Media-Website/README.md

-# 2015_Sprout-Design-Challenge
+# 2015_Social-Media-Website
-A website for Sprout Social.
+A website for a social media company.